SUPERCAR NOSTALGIA IS A BLOG EXPLORING SOME OF THE GREAT OUT-OF-PRODUCTION AUTOMOBILES

 After a disappointing debut season in 1982, the Lancia 037 came good in 1983 by winning that year’s Driver and Manufacturer World Rally Championship titles.

-The rear-wheel drive 037’s state-of-the-art Group B specification meant it just about had the edge over Audi’s four-wheel drive Quattro (the car that had cleaned up in 1982).
+The rear-wheel drive 037’s state-of-art Group B specification meant it just about had the edge over Audi’s four-wheel drive Quattro (the car that had cleaned up in 1982).
 However, when Peugeot and Audi introduced four-wheel drive Group B specials, the 037 was largely consigned to also-ran status.

 If Lancia wanted to win another World Championship, it was clear a new four-wheel drive Group B car was needed.